IEDB/BCRMatch/README.md

 ### Output format

 The output file will be generated as a CSV file.
-It will contain all the prediction scores from each classiers, and percentile ranks for each prediction scores.
+It will contain all the prediction scores from each classifiers, and percentile ranks for each prediction scores.

 | Antibody pair | RF Prediction | RF Percentile Rank | LR Prediction | LR Percentile Rank | GNB Prediction | GNB Percentile Rank | XGB Prediction | XGB Percentile Rank | FFNN Prediction | FFNN Percentile Rank
 | -------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- |